sovanmohan/Intelligent-UI-Automation-using-Appium-and-OpenAI-GPT/README.md

 # Intelligent UI Automation with Appium & OpenAI GPT Model

-This document captures the end-to-end progress, architecture, and implementation details of a project designed to enable natural language-driven UI automation for both Android and Windows desktop platforms using OpenAI's GPT-4o-mini model and Appium automation frameworks.
+This document captures the end-to-end progress, architecture, and implementation details of a project designed to enable natural language-driven UI automation for both Android and Windows desktop platforms using OpenAI's GPT model and Appium automation frameworks.

 ---

 ## Project Overview

 The primary goal of this project is to provide seamless automation of mobile and desktop applications through natural language commands.
-The system uses OpenAI GPT-4o-mini to interpret user instructions and Appium to perform real-time UI operations based on the current screen structure (XML page source).
+The system uses OpenAI GPT to interpret user instructions and Appium to perform real-time UI operations based on the current screen structure (XML page source).

 ---